tue-robotics/image_recognition/image_recognition_rqt/README.md

     rosrun image_recognition_rqt test_gui # Calls a rqt -s image_recognition_rqt.test.TestPlugin

-Select a rostopic of type `sensor_msgs/Image` and a service of type `image_recognition_msgs/Recognize` with use of the configuration button in the menu-bar (gear wheel icon):
+Select a rostopic of type `sensor_msgs/Image` and a service of type `image_recognition_msgs/Recognize` or `image_recognition_msgs/GetFaceProperties` with use of the configuration button in the menu-bar (gear wheel icon):

 ![Select ROS topic](doc/img/select_topic.png)